by Rosalyn Page

 If you want to know more, a quick Google search will bring lots (and lots) of white paper-related webpages.
 Here are a few useful sites if you’re looking for some more insight.

-Are you a white paper writer or tempted to see if you can forge your way into white paper writing?
+Are you a white paper writer or tempted to see if you can forge your way into this niche?
 We’d love to hear your experiences in the comments.
 And don’t forget to check out the other posts in our ‘So you think you can…’ series!